 - If binding is non-null, call getValue() on it to obtain a reference to the Converter instance.
 If there is no exception thrown, and binding.getValue() returned a non-null object that implements javax.faces.convert.Converter, it must then cast the returned instance to javax.faces.convert.DateTimeConverter and configure its properties based on the specified attributes for this custom action, and return the configured instance.
-If there was an exception thrown, rethrow the exception as a JspException. - 7 use the converterId if the converter instance could not be created from the binding attribute.
+If there was an exception thrown, rethrow the exception as a JspException. - use the converterId if the converter instance could not be created from the binding attribute.
 Call the createConverter() method of the Application instance for this application, passing converter id "javax.faces.DateTime".
 If the binding attribute was also set, store the converter instance by calling binding.setValue().
 It must then cast the returned instance to javax.faces.convert.DateTimeConverter and configure its properties based on the specified attributes for this custom action, and return the configured instance.
-If there was an exception thrown, rethrow the exception - [?]
-If the type attribute is not specified, it defaults as follows:
+If there was an exception thrown, rethrow the exception as a JspException. - ?
+If the type attribute is not specified, it defaults as follows: - If dateStyle is specified but timeStyle is not specified, default to date. - If dateStyle is not specified but timeStyle is specified, default to time. - If both dateStyle and timeStyle are specified, default to both.
+[P1-end]